jbauers/doc-docs/docs/building.md

 `docker run -v $PWD/static_files:/usr/share/nginx/html:ro -p 8080:80 nginx`

-To enable search, you also need php and the included code.
-Have a look at the included `docker-compose.yml`, `run.sh`, `config/php/search.php` and `config/nginx/sites.conf`.
+To enable search, you also need PHP and the included code.
+Have a look at the included `compose_infra.yml`, `run.sh`, `config/php/search.php` and `config/nginx/sites.conf`.
 All code is very basic, so you can adjust them to your needs.